Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Call us for a free quote Contact us

-Bees come with pros and cons: If you live in California, you are probably aware that the state is known for its fruitfulness in agriculture, and bees play a central role in pollinating plants.
+If you live in California, you are probably aware that the state is known for its fruitfulness in agriculture, and bees play a central role in pollinating plants.
 Bees are prevalent in this area due to the high amount of agricultural activity.
-At times, however, bees can threaten people and if this is the case, control measures should take place.
-Bee control could greatly benefit someone who is allergic to stings and who may have a severe reaction if attacked.
+At times, however, bees can act aggressively, and professional control methods are necessary to help protect people and properties.
+Bee control is particularly important to help protect someone who is allergic to stings, who may have a severe reaction if stung.

-Have you spotted a hive on your home or business, or do you see lots of bees and fear for your safety?
+Have you spotted a nest on your property, or do you see lots of bees and fear for your safety?
 Never attempt to get rid of bees on your own.
-While you may think it will work, you could end up hurting yourself.
-Reach out to a bee specialist instead.
-Western Exterminator can help you get rid of these stinging pests.
+You could end up hurting yourself.
+Reach out to a bee expert instead.
+Western Exterminator can help get rid of these stinging pests.
 We use safe management strategies and are respectful of bee populations.
 Get in touch with us right away if you see a high number of bees on your premises.

 Contact our local bee experts!